 Tips on Sweetfern Plant Care

-If you’re interesting in rowing these plants in the garden, look at local or online nurseries that specialize in native plants, as sweetfern plants aren’t always easy to find.
+If you’re interesting in growing these plants in the garden, look at local or online nurseries that specialize in native plants, as sweetfern plants aren’t always easy to find.
 You can also take root cuttings from an established plant.
 Seeds are notoriously slow and difficult to germinate.

 Here on some tips on growing sweetferns in the garden: